devonfw-tutorials/tutorial-compiler/documentation/Functions.md

     - **Required**
     - **Type**- JSON Object
     - **Description**-This parameter consist of 3 attributes:
-      * First attribute:- The content that you want to insert into the file or the filepath of a file from where you want to insert the content.
+      * First attribute: The content that you want to insert into the file or the filepath of a file from where you want to insert the content.
-      * Second attribute:- (Optional) Name of a placeholder
+      * Second attribute: It is Optional.
+Name of a placeholder
-      * Third attribute:- (Optional) Line number where you want to insert your code.
+      * Third attribute: It is Optional.
+Line number where you want to insert your code.
 (Possible lines are: 1...n+1 for N = number of existing lines.
 File cant be empty)
 #### Example:
 changeFile("cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java", { "file": "files/Placeholder.java", "placeholder": "private static final long serialVersionUID = 1L;" })
 #### Details: